CBR/UNNGOF/GIZ Civil Society Book Project

 “The Value of Civil Society in Uganda’s National Development: Interrogating New Narratives and Emerging Perspectives”

-The Centre for Basic Research (CBR), Kampala working in collaboration with the Uganda National NGO Forum (UNNGOF) are undertaking research to write a book on the value of civil society in Uganda’s national development.
-The aim of the research process is to bring together civil society scholars, activists and practitioners to present analysis, interrogate new narratives and emerging civil society perspectives and experiences in Uganda.
+The Centre for Basic Research (CBR), Kampala working in collaboration with the Uganda National NGO Forum (UNNGOF) is undertaking research to write a book on the value of civil society in Uganda’s national development.
+The aim of the research process is to bring together civil society scholars, activists, and practitioners to present analysis, interrogate new narratives and emerging civil society perspectives and experiences in Uganda.

-The book is expected to provide a platform for scholars in the academy, public intellectuals and civil society practitioners who will be selected to author chapters in the Book to engage key debates on civil society from a diversity of dimensions anchored in carefully selected thematic areas.
-Author of book chapters will be required to do extensive fieldwork, involving collection of both secondary and primary data.
-They will be required to anchor their arguments and analyses in cutting-edge theoretical debates and conceptual frameworks relating of civil society at global, regional and national levels that will set the context to foster a nuanced understanding of civil society in Uganda.
+The book is expected to provide a platform for scholars in the academy, public intellectuals, and civil society practitioners who will be selected to author chapters in the Book to engage key debates on civil society from a diversity of dimensions anchored in carefully selected thematic areas.
+The authors of book chapters will be required to do extensive fieldwork, involving the collection of both secondary and primary data.
+They will be required to anchor their arguments and analyses in cutting-edge theoretical debates and conceptual frameworks relating to civil society at global, regional, and national levels that will set the context to foster a nuanced understanding of the civil society in Uganda.
 The findings of the planned research studies for the civil society book project will be published in an interdisciplinary book on civil society.
-This book presents a significant promise to serve as a resource for academics, practitioners and policy-makers interested in national development issues and especially how the latter interfaces with civil society.
+This book presents a significant promise to serve as a resource for academics, practitioners, and policy-makers interested in national development issues and especially how the latter interfaces with civil society.

-This is a one year project that started in August 2019 and ends in July 2020.
+This is a one-year project that started in March 2020 and ends in August 2021.

 This project is supported by the Civil Society in Uganda Support Programme (CUSP) of the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH and funded by the European Union (EU) and the Germany Ministry for Economic Cooperation and Development.